rosym-project/rosym-project.github.io/cmci.md

 realized in our workbench for modeling robot control architectures "CoSiMA".

+A video showing the workflow can be seen below:
 <video style="width:100%" controls>
   <source src="video/cmci_final.m4v">
   Your browser does not support the video tag.